toiletclogger69/eh_download/README.md

 # eh_download
 dgeh, Download Gallery E-hentai.

-GUI gallery downloader for e-hentai and possibly nhentai
+GUI gallery downloader for e-hentai

 Once you downloaded all the files you want, I suggest using this script : https://gist.github.com/toiletclogger69/d08164cd8c978f7a1fc2f12ee9e4f15a to easily read the gallery afterward.